julianduque/mntd-envivo/node/mntd-pass/README.md

 ## `mntd-pass secrets:update USERNAME NAME`

-Delete a secret by username and name
+Update a secret by username and name

 ```
 USAGE